Skip to content

 Experts tell us that as much as 47% of food grown and produced in the U.S. ends up in the dump.
-Meanwhile, more and more families and seniors are going hungry and food insecure.
-This begs the question, “Why can’t more of this food go to the people who need it?
+Meanwhile, 43% of school children in Sonoma County qualify for free or reduced lunch, considered an indicator of poverty and often linked to food insecurity, or a lack of consistent access to healthy food.
+This begs the question, “Why can’t more of this food go to the people who need it?”

 In biblical times, farmers were admonished to leave extra food crops, particularly from fruit trees and cornfields, for the poor and travelers.
 Throughout history, in many places gleaning was a right granted to the poorest by the rural community, allowing them to return to the fields at sunset to gather the ears of wheat left by the harvesters.